jkfx/jkfx.github.io/_pages/projects.md

 layout: page
 title: projects
 permalink: /projects/
-description: A growing collection of your cool projects.
+description: It is a journey through the realm of code, where each line refines itself like an iterating function, debugging the errors of ignorance.
 nav: true
 nav_order: 3
-display_categories: [work, fun]
+display_categories: []
 horizontal: false
 ---